intel/rohd/README.md

 ```

 ### Bus ranges and swizzling
 Multi-bit busses can be accessed by single bits and ranges or composed from multiple other signals.
-Slicing, swizzling, etc. are also accessible on `LogicValue`s.
 ```dart
 var a = Logic(width:8),
     b = Logic(width:3),